Zuikyo/ZIKRouter/Documentation/English/ModuleRegistration.md

 ### Module protocol

+Module protocol is for declaring parameters used by the module.

+When you need a module protocol ?

+When the destination class uses custom initializer to create instance. router needs to get required parameter from the caller.

-If your module contains multi components, and those components' dependencies can't be passed through destination, you need a module config protocol, and configure components' dependencies inside router.
+Or when your module contains multi components, and you need to pass parameters to those components.
+And those parameters are not belong to destination. you need a module config protocol to store them in configuration, and configure components' dependencies inside the router.

 For example, when you pass a model to a VIPER module, the destination is the view in VIPER, and the view is not responsible for accepting any models.